alexsave/dweets/textedit/README.md

-The uncompressed text editor
+# Dwitter Text Editor

 Inspired by the original dweet https://www.dwitter.net/d/34552

-From the comments we had
+From the comments we had:

 ```js
 t<1?s='\n':b='Backspace'